WHO WE ARE

 - Actively engaging with industry stakeholders to develop new tourism experiences, provide excellent customer service, and market Grey County to our chosen visitor markets.

-- Strategic partnering with the Grey Bruce Owen Sound Regional Tourism Marketing Partners to develop and promote regional experiences.
+- Strategic partnering with the Grey Bruce and Simcoe to develop and promote regional experiences and destinations.

-- Undertaking measurement and research of our results in our visitor markets and their economic impact upon Grey County. o
+- Undertaking market research, tracking results in our visitor markets and evaluation their economic impact upon Grey County. o

 Key Differentiators (USP)